integreat-io/integreat/README.md

 Available authenticators:

+- `anonymous`: Will always grant access and return an ident with id `'anonymous'` on validation.
+This is built into Integreat.
 - `options`: Will pass on the options as authentication, so whatever you provide here is the authentication.
 What options to provide, then, is depending on what the relevant transporter requires.
 This is built into Integreat.